nojronatron/nojronatron.github.io/continuing-education/msbuild-2024-notes.md

 Presenters:

-Mads Torgersen, Principal Architect, MSFT
+- Mads Torgersen, Principal Architect, MSFT
-Dustin Campbell, Principal Software Engineer, MSFT
+- Dustin Campbell, Principal Software Engineer, MSFT

 Starter Info:

 - Comes out with .NET 9.
-- Focusing on 3 specific features:
+- Focusing on 3 specific features: Extension Types, Auto Props customization, and Collection Expressions with auto-typing.
 - Preview implementations are available in the compiler bits, just by using In-Preview bits.
 - New documentation articles are released as new features become available [link placeholder](csharp whats-new csharp-13) #####
 - [dotnet/csharplang](https://github.com/dotnet/csharplang): This is the design-level repo.